quiltdata/quilt/README.md

 * Publish data packages for the benefit of the community.
 * Satisfy your data dependencies with one command, `quilt install dependency`.

+# Known Issues
+* Installation under Python 3.6 tends to fail on missing HDF5 dependencies.
+Try Python 3.5.
+For example if you're using Anaconda, here's how you create a 3.5 environment: `conda create -n ENV python=3.5`.

 # Quick Start
 1. Open Terminal
 1. `$ pip install git+https://github.com/quiltdata/quilt.git` (install quilt)